hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 [20:33:26](#kChZKPr329N4zX6u7sObF2GbsiqnmYxrpr5Wzcu5Eow) <hiiamboris (NOT THIS ONE)>:
 > If you really just want to mark certain things with color, use another format

-I second that Ì†ΩÌ∏â Use AsciiDoc.
+I second that üòâ Use AsciiDoc.

 [20:33:44](#kzoOd_6esqo6Vb6K3forGXXi2YF1fy94ryda3ORJm00) <hiiamboris (NOT THIS ONE)>:
 * > If you really just want to mark certain things with color, use another format